antvis/G2/site/docs/manual/core/coordinate/overview.en.md

 ### Parallel

 Parallel coordinate system is a coordinate system used for visualizing multi-dimensional data.
-It maps multiple variables to parallel coordinate axes, with each data record represented as a polyline connecting corresponding values on each coordinate axis.
+It maps multiple variables to parallel coordinate axis, with each data record represented as a polyline connecting corresponding values on each coordinate axis.

 ```js | ob { autoMount: true  }
 import { Chart } from '@antv/g2';